Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Introduction

 where $\paramset \subset \mathbb{R}^L$ denotes the set of admissible hyperparameters.
 For linear parametric estimates under additive Gaussian noise hypothesis, the Generalized Cross Validation strategy~\cite{golub1979generalized} consists in minimizing a data-dependent criterion constructed as the ratio between the residual sum of squares and the trace of a model-dependent linear operator.
-Tough, it has been shown that the Generalized Cross Validation function might not have a unique properly defined minimizer~\cite{thompson1989cautionary}, leading the Generalized Cross Validation method to fail catastrophically by producing grossly underestimated regularization parameters.
-Moreover, it is not flexible enough to handle sparsity-inducing penalizations, which are very popular in the inverse problem literature~\cite{rudin1992nonlinear}.
+Several extensions have been proposed to extend it to sparsity-inducing estimators~\cite{tibshirani1996regression,jansen2015generalized}.
+Though, it has been shown that the Generalized Cross Validation function might not have a unique properly defined minimizer~\cite{thompson1989cautionary}, leading the Generalized Cross Validation method to fail catastrophically by producing grossly underestimated regularization parameters.
+Furthermore and even more importantly, Generalized Cross Validation requires that the degradation $\mathcal{B}$ in~\eqref{eq:gen-pb} is \emph{independent} and \emph{stationary} across observations~\cite{golub1979generalized} which is a very restrictive hypothesis excluding, e.g., heteroscedastic~\cite{hooper1993iterative} and correlated noise~\cite{pascal2021automated}.
+The recently proposed Approximate Leave-One-Out (ALO) Cross Validation procedure, while particularly efficient and scaling to high-dimensional problems, also relies on independence and stationarity assumptions~\cite{auddy2024approximate,nobel2024randalo}.
 Among the methods relying on the design of a tractable oracle, \emph{Stein's Unbiased Risk Estimate} based strategies, elaborating on the seminal work~\cite{stein1981estimation} to construct an approximation of the estimation risk, were initially formulated for i.i.d.
 Gaussian noise model, but have then been extended to more general noise models~\cite{eldar2008generalized}, notably including a data-dependent Poisson contribution~\cite{luisier2010image,le2014unbiased,li2017pure}.
-In the past decades, Stein-based strategies have demonstrated their ability to provide accurate hyperparameter selection in numerous applications, reaching state-of-the-art performance in inverse problem resolution, both in the variational framework as multispectral image deconvolution~\cite{ammanouil2019parallel}, denoising of force signal in nonlinear physics~\cite{pascal2020parameter}, and more recently in unsupervised deep learning for image denoising~\cite{chen2022robust}.
+In the past decades, Stein-based strategies have demonstrated their ability to provide accurate hyperparameter selection in numerous applications, reaching state-of-the-art performance in inverse problem resolution, both in the variational framework, e.g., for multispectral image deconvolution~\cite{ammanouil2019parallel} or denoising of force signal in nonlinear physics~\cite{pascal2020parameter}, and more recently in unsupervised deep learning for image denoising~\cite{chen2022robust}.

 \textbf{Contributions and outline.} The recent COVID-19 pandemic crisis has triggered massive research efforts on epidemic modeling and surveillance, way beyond the scientific community of epidemiologists~\cite{abry2020spatial, team2020covid,flahault2020covid,oustaloup2021non,nash2022real,paireau2022ensemble,bhatia2023extending,nash2023estimating}.
 Notably, the challenging estimation of the COVID-19 transmissibility in real-time, and with high accuracy despite the low quality of data collected day-by-day by health agencies, has been reformulated as a look-alike inverse problem, enabling to leverage the state-of-the-art variational estimators to get very accurate estimates of the \emph{reproduction number}, a crucial indicator quantifying the intensity of an epidemic~\cite{abry2020spatial,pascal2022nonsmooth}.
 The popular model for viral epidemics proposed in~\cite{cori2013new} states that the number of new infections at time $t$, $\Z_t$, follows a Poisson distribution whose time-varying intensity is the product of the \emph{global infectiousness}, defined as a weighted sum of past infection counts $\Phi_t(\Zvect) = \sum_{s \geq 1} \varphi_s \Z_{t-s}$, and of the effective reproduction number at time $t$, $\R_t$,